Drek282/PsychoStats/README.md

 Kudos to Valve as well for maintaining their back catalogue.

-Credit to wakachamo and Rosenstein for their contributions.
+Credit to wakachamo, Rosenstein and Solomenka for their contributions.
 Thanks also to RoboCop from APG and QuakerOates for their support and encouragement.